How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 Ali Rıza Akın is a microbiome scientist with nearly 30 years of experience in biotechnology and translational research in Silicon Valley.
 He is the discoverer of Christensenella californii, a novel human-associated bacterial species linked to metabolic and mucosal health.

-His scientific expertise spans:
+His expertise spans:

 • circadian–microbiome interactions